 Ultimately, one wants more of God.
-Then, all else will prove sufficient and bearable (St Beuno’s, October 18, 2013)
+Then, all else will prove sufficient and bearable (Personal notes, St Beuno’s, October 18, 2013).

 Throughout the night, I wrestled (in my dreams) with my sound system’s anomaly.
 The nature of the problem eluded me.
 I awoke abruptly, feeling mildly anxious, on being confronted (in my dreams) by a man who – trying hard to suppress his anger and frustration, following a reasoned dispute that I’d had with him earlier – asked: ‘So what do you think about the world, John?’

 8.30 am: Off to School for a day of postgraduate teaching and admin.
 9.30 am: A visit by a colleague from Biological Sciences to discuss the possibility of an interdisciplinary Masters by Research degree in Fine Art and Biology.
 I’m keen to explore ideas at the Art/Sci interface.
 A medium-sized university like ours makes collaboration so much easier to envisage and negotiate.
 10.30 am: Back into PhD Fine Art submission review mode until 12.30 pm, when Dr Forster and I convened a Painting Committee Meeting at the newly refurbished town chambers.

 1.50 pm: Back at the mothership, I began an afternoon of MA fine art tutorials.
 Reclining figure: